pstadler/metrics.sh/README.md

 ;NETWORK_IO_INTERFACE=eth0
 ```

-To enable a metric, simply remove the comments and modify values where needed:
+To enable a metric, simply remove comments and modify values where needed:

 ```ini
 [metric network_io]